What is the purpose of submitting a poster?

 What do I have to submit: the two-page summary, the poster, or both?

 You need to submit the two-page summary and any accompanying materials that help explain your work and that are indicative of what you will show at the poster session.
-The electronic poster itself only needs to be prepared for accepted submissions and can be created through a web-based interface.
-The link to it and a detailed description will be provided after acceptance to the conference.
+The electronic poster itself only needs to be prepared for accepted submissions.
+Detailed description regarding submission of final content will be provided after acceptance to the conference.